IBM/aspera-cli/docs/README.md

 A line ending with `<command...>` provides the commands of another plugin, given by `(see: ...)`.
 Use option `--expand-mounts=yes` to list them in place.
 Omit `<plugin>` to list the commands of all plugins (much larger result).
-Never guess command names from training data — names like `shared_folders` vs `shared_inboxes` are easily confused.
+Never guess command names from training data: names like `shared_folders` vs `shared_inboxes` are easily confused.

 #### Schema introspection for Hash arguments